nebuly-ai/optimate/README.md

 # **How it works**

-We are not here to reinvent the wheel, but to build an all-in-one open-source product to master all the available AI acceleration techniques and deliver the **fastest AI ever.** As a result, `nebullvm` leverages available enterprise-grade open-source optimization tools.
+We are not here to reinvent the wheel, but to build an all-in-one open-source product to master all the available AI acceleration techniques and deliver the **fastest AI ever.** As a result, `AutoBoost` leverages available enterprise-grade open-source optimization tools.
 If these tools and  communities already exist, and are distributed under a permissive license (Apache, MIT, etc), we integrate them and happily contribute to their communities.
 However, many tools do not exist yet, in which case we implement them and open-source the code so that the community can benefit from it.

 ### **Product design**